malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 However, when performing dimensionality reduction the UMAP algorithm can artificially create tears in clusters and increase the density of points for each cluster.
-These unusual behaviours of the UMAP algorithm are shown in @fig:umap_demo, where the two Gaussian functions in @fig:classification_demo have been transformed into an abstract shape, with large distances between points which were close together and increasing the density of some points so they overlap.
+These unusual behaviours of the UMAP algorithm are demonstrated in @fig:umap_demo, transforming the two Gaussian functions from @fig:classification_demo.
+The UMAP transformation creates a large void around the point (0, 0), increasing the distance between points on opposite sides of this void.
+Additionally, there is an increased density of points, with clumps appearing.
 The increased density of points is also present in @fig:dim_reduction_sorted_UMAP, where all the liquid configurations are grouped together, contrasted with the PCA dimensionality reduction (@fig:dim_reduction_PCA)